mpdairy/elm-component-updater/README.md

-The `Cmd`s that `Timer.init` returns are because the creator of the timer component thought it would be a good idea to have a random initial starting value between 1 and 30 seconds, so it calls some `Random` tasks right away to generate them.
+The `Cmd`s that `Timer.init` returns are because the creator of the timer component thought it would be a good idea to have a random initial starting value between 1 and 30 seconds, so it calls a `Random` task right away to generate them.
 We need to include these `Cmd`s and convert them using `timerC`.

 ```elm